-Fig. 13 shows the difference in achieved throughput (kb/s) for the two flows as a function of the relative SNR (dB).
+Fig. 13 shows the difference in achieved throughput (kbps) for the two flows as a function of the relative SNR (dB).
 The difference in achieved throughput is negligible for SNR differences of less than 15 dB.
-At link quality differences greater than 15 dB, the throughput that the flows achieve diverge by approximately 2 Mb/s for the loss-triggered protocols, which is according to expectation caused by the modulation rate change (difference divided by 2).
-The SNR-triggered protocols differ by approximately 500 kb/s since the RTS overhead reduces the relative difference of the two flows with different rates since part of the time is used for base-rate transmissions by both senders.
-Finding: The transmitters-in-range scenario: 1) does not suffer from the sensitivity of the collision/fading differentiation under heterogeneous forwarding links; and 2) the severe throughput imbalance caused by the physical layer capture effect within the hidden terminal scenario does not occur due to the lack of simultaneous transmissions from increased coordination (virtual and physical sensing) of in-range competing transmitters.
+At link quality differences greater than 15 dB, the throughput that the flows achieve diverge by approximately 2 Mbps for the loss-triggered protocols which is according to expectation caused by the modulation rate change (difference divided by 2).
+The SNR-triggered protocols differ by approximately 500 kbps since the RTS overhead reduces the relative difference of the two flows with different rates since part of the time is used for base-rate transmissions by both senders.
+Finding: The transmittersin-range scenario (i) does not suffer from the sensitivity of the collision/fading differentiation under heterogeneous forwarding links; and (ii) the severe throughput imbalance caused by the physical layer capture effect within the hidden terminal scenario does not occur due to the lack of simultaneous transmissions from increased coordination (virtual and physical sensing) of in-range competing transmitters.